Using Sruja in Your Project

 CLI

-Option A – from Git (recommended for now):
+Option B – from Git (requires Rust):

 cargo install sruja-cli --git https://github.com/sruja-ai/sruja